Find the transaction account for your day-to-day needs. Easily compare accounts from 10 providers using our free comparison table.

 Direct debit: When a transaction is automatically removed from an account and received into a different person’s account.
 For example, your salary or wages are automatically removed from your employer’s bank and deposited into your bank account.

-EFTPOS (Electronic Funds Transfer at Point of Sale): A payment system where you use your debit card to make payment for goods or services or withdraw cash.
-An EFTPOS machine is used to process debit and credit payments in-store.
+EFTPOS (Electronic Funds Transfer at Point of Sale): A payment system that allows you to use your debit card to make payments for goods or services, or withdraw cash.
+An EFTPOS machine is used in-store to process debit and credit payments.

-Electronic banking: A broad term used to refer to the banking system where you use online banking, telephone banking, ATMs, or EFTPOS to access your account.
-You can use electronic banking to make withdrawals or other payments, deposits, or transfers.
+Electronic banking: A broad term used to refer to the banking system encompassing online banking, telephone banking, ATMs, mobile apps and EFTPOS.
+You can use electronic banking to make withdrawals, payments, deposits or transfers.

 GST (Goods and Services Tax): The New Zealand tax levy on payments for goods and services.